Protein complex

 A protein complex or multiprotein complex is a group of two or more associated polypeptide chains.
-Protein complexes are distinct from multienzyme complexes, in which multiple catalytic domains are found in a single polypeptide chain.
+Protein complexes are distinct from multidomain enzymes, in which multiple catalytic domains are found in a single polypeptide chain.

 Protein complexes are a form of quaternary structure.
 Proteins in a protein complex are linked by non-covalent protein–protein interactions.
 These complexes are a cornerstone of many (if not most) biological processes.
 The cell is seen to be composed of modular supramolecular complexes, each of which performs an independent, discrete biological function.

 Through proximity, the speed and selectivity of binding interactions between enzymatic complex and substrates can be vastly improved, leading to higher cellular efficiency.
 Many of the techniques used to enter cells and isolate proteins are inherently disruptive to such large complexes, complicating the task of determining the components of a complex.

 Examples of protein complexes include the proteasome for molecular degradation and most RNA polymerases.
 In stable complexes, large hydrophobic interfaces between proteins typically bury surface areas larger than 2500 square Ås.